5 immersive rabbit holes to explore

 With a curious mind and tantalising smorgasbord of ‘research, play and make’ routes to explore, I’m hoping to make new and unexpected connections in the world of immersive media.

-Through a series of experimental playful prototypes documented and shared via this blog I intend to explore the following 5 threads:
+Through a series of experimental playful prototypes documented and shared via this blog I intend to attempt to answer the following questions:

 1. From touchy to feely

 As a digital product designer I mostly design flat 2D experiences for screens.
 The ‘sensory’ experience is limited mostly to sight and finger touch and typical user journeys are composed of images and text, with a bit of animation and film thrown in if I’m lucky.
 After almost 20 years, it’s

 beginning to feel like groundhog day time for an affair.

 I’m seduced by the physicality of an immersive experience that might require a radically different approach to design.

 From finger to toe, the body and our senses have potential to play a greater part in how we interact and experience things.
 The prospect of using different body parts tempts my imagination and opens up a whole heap of enticing questions:

 How might I use other parts of the body, not just our hands to explore a space?
 How might I use gestures to encourage exploration, curiosity and play?
 How might I use smell, sound, and light to create specific atmospheres?
 How might someone discover how to interact with something when there are no instructions?